ML Execution

 - Transaction is first placed in the Inference Mempool

-- The inference mempool simulates all transactions and extracts inference requests triggered by the smart contract transaction.
+- The inference mempool simulates all transactions and extracts inference requests triggered by the transaction.

 - Inference requests are sent to the inference network for parallel execution.